publishing.co.uk

 Facebook Ads vs newsletter promos

-For a pure sales spike, newsletter promo sites (Freebooksy, Bargain Booksy) often beat cold Facebook Ads pound-for-pound, because they hit readers in buying mode.
+For a pure sales spike, newsletter promo sites (Freebooksy, Bargain Booksy) can, in many authors' experience, beat cold Facebook Ads pound-for-pound, because they hit readers in buying mode.
 Use Facebook for the durable asset — your email list — and promos for the spike.

 Common mistakes that burn Facebook ad budget